Entrance Options and Prerequisites

 - What roles and functions do you anticipate fulfilling when you complete the PsyD?

 - Upon notification of admission, applicants must confirm intent to attend in writing to the department by April 15.
-Admission is for the next academic year only and may not be deferred.
-Applicants who do not confirm acceptance of admission or who do not enroll when accepted must reapply to be considered for future admission, which is not guaranteed.
+Admission is for the next academic year, which begins in the fall semester.
+Applicants who do not confirm acceptance of admission or who do not enroll when accepted may be required to reapply to be considered for future admission, which is not guaranteed.